activecollab/databasestructure/README.md

 ```
 #### Programming to an Interface

 Has Many association support "programming to an interface" approach.
-This means that you can set so it accepts (and return) instances that implement a specific interface:
+This means that you can set so it accepts (and returns) instances that implement a specific interface:

 Example: